kudulab/dojo/README.md

 Problems solved by Dojo and surrounding practices:
 1. **Works on my machine** - with Dojo, each host (a developer's workstation or a CI agent) gets a **consistent, reproducible** environment delivered by a docker image.
 1. **Configuration management** - with Dojo, any development environment is built from a [Dockerfile](https://docs.docker.com/engine/reference/builder/), which is versioned and released as a docker image.
 Therefore the provisioning of the environment is stated in several commands, providing both documentation and a setup script in the single source of truth.
-1. **Tools** on CI agents or developer's laptop over time may **mismatch with project's required setup** - With Dojo the **environment is pulled as docker image** just before the operation to be executed, therefore hosts don't need to be provisined repeatedly to keep up with changing projects.
+1. **Tools** on CI agents or developer's laptop over time may **mismatch with project's required setup** - With Dojo the **environment is pulled as docker image** just before the operation to be executed, therefore hosts don't need to be provisioned repeatedly to keep up with changing projects.

 ## Who is it for?

 1. **as-code practitioners** - If you like *as-code philosophy* (infrastructure-as-code, pipelines-as-code) then you'll like Dojo, which provides **development and operations environment as code**.
-1. Consultants, DevOps Engineers, **anyone jumping projects and languages often**.
+1. Consultants, DevOps Engineers, **anyone jumping between projects and languages often**.
 With Dojo, getting the *right environment* for a project takes as long as the `docker pull`.
 1. **Polyglot software houses**, especially where CI agents are shared by a variety of projects.
 1. If you are already running builds with docker, then Dojo will make your scripts shorter and your life easier.